 It was a great group at the front desk, college students from all over the U.S., including Kim the bellman, a fun-loving, sweet and kind soul.
-It seemed as if Kim took responsibility for my rite-of-passage as a park employee, taking me on my first hike, pointing out Glacier flora and fauna and educating me on the park.
-He also bravely taught me how to dance the country swing (even sticking with it after I missed a cue and sent him tumbling backwards into the woman’s bathroom).
+It seemed as if Kim took responsibility for my rite-of-passage as a park employee, taking me on my first hike, pointing out Glacier flora and fauna, educating me on all things Glacier.
+He also bravely taught me how to dance the country swing (even sticking with it after I missed a cue and sent him tumbling backwards into the woman’s bathroom at Dew Drop Inn).
 He was a true friend.

 Though we all continued to hike, climb and camp in Glacier’s backcountry, I was always (and am to this day) very wary.
 If I’m on the trail, I have bear spray in hand or very close, and am making noise.
 “Hey mama!
 Hey Bubba!
 Comin’ through!”
 There was no such thing as bear spray back in the 80’s – we just rolled the dice and hoped for the best.
 One thing – the grizzly population at that time was much smaller – we rarely saw them.

-Then there was the hike in 2015.
-It was magical.
+Then there was the hike in 2015, when I went back to my favorite spot on earth.
+This encounter was magical.
 I spotted mama and her cubs from afar, and eventually our paths converged.

 The three of them were ambling along the scree slope ridge above me, I was on the trail just beneath.
 She didn’t seem the least bothered by my presence (I still had the bear spray ready with the safety off).
 Her cubs were playful and adorable, and we just walked along together for awhile before they veered off to the base of Mt.
 Clements.
 I will never forget that day either – I smile when I think of it.